A vessel sink becomes a focal point of your bathroom instead of something tucked away under the vanity.

 Pfister LG49-DF1C Kenzo 2-Handle Waterfall Faucet

-There are a lot of gimmicky faucets out there, but this isn’t one of them.
-This faucet has very solid construction and has a limited lifetime warranty.
+One of our favorites, this faucet has very solid construction and has a limited lifetime warranty.
 The style is modern and sleek.
 It’s also water efficient and has an output of 1.2 GPM.

 With this type of waterfall faucet, the top of the spout is exposed to achieve the waterfall effect.
 However, if you live in an area that has hard water, you will find that mineral deposits will be visible as left behind water evaporates.
 You should be cleaning your vessel sink and faucets regularly anyway, but for some, it may be annoying to see what your water leaves behind.